How Much Do Nose Piercings Hurt? - Pain Guide

 In general, the more relaxed you are going in for a piercing, the less intensely you will feel the pain.
 Believe me, nose piercing pain is bearable.
 After all, everyone who has gotten a nose piercing before you have, has gone through the pain.
 Based on how other people describe nose piercing pain, here’s what you might expect.

 The pain will likely be enough to make your eyes water.
 This happens often with nose piercings, in particular, because the nose tissue is connected to your sinuses, and when the nose is irritated, it sends nerve signals for the eyes to water.

-So if you’ve watched someone get their nose pierced and seen their eyes well up with tears, it doesn’t mean that it hurt so bad that they cried.
+Therefore, if you have watched someone get their nose pierced and seen their eyes well up with tears, it doesn’t mean that it hurt so bad that they cried.
 It probably just means their eyes are watering as a normal reaction to stimulation of nose tissues.

-But cartilage piercing can be one of the more painful piercings because the needle has to go through thicker, firmer tissue.
-So if you’ve had a cartilage piercing done, you can expect nose piercing pain to be somewhat similar to that.
+On the other hand, cartilage piercing can be one of the more painful piercings because the needle has to go through thicker, firmer tissue.
+Therefore, if you’ve had a cartilage piercing done, you can expect nose piercing pain to be somewhat similar to that.